 Understanding muscle recovery can help you to interpret and navigate your body’s signals, reduce the risk of injury, and maintain your new exercise regimen.
 Allowing your body to rest and recover keeps you from missing out on the full benefits of your workout routine.
 Typical muscle recovery habits include…

-Each time you exert these muscles, including the heart and lungs, you are building stamina and becoming more fit than you were before you began this new workout regimen.
-And as you get into the habit of exercising multiple times per week, scheduling recovery in between, you will begin to see you can handle more difficult workouts and your overall fitness will visibly improve.
+Each time you exert muscles, including the heart and lungs, you are building stamina and becoming healthier.
+As you get into the habit of exercising a few times per week, schedule recovery in between workouts.
+As a result, you’ll be able to handle more strenuous routines as your overall fitness visibly improves.

-Just as our bodies benefit from regular exercise, so do our cells.
-Think of it this way, when you increase your cardiovascular exercise, your heart and lungs pump more oxygen throughout your body, and you begin to build muscle and lose fat.
-When cellular exercise takes place through PEMF, a similar process occurs where our cells are energized and remove waste, bringing new nutrients and oxygen into the mix.
+Just as our bodies can benefit from regular exercise, so can our cells.
+When you increase your exercise, your heart and lungs pump more oxygen throughout your body.
+From there, you begin to build muscle and lose fat.
+When cellular exercise takes place, a similar process occurs; the cells are energized and remove waste, bringing new nutrients and oxygen into the mix.

 While PEMF is not a treatment for muscle recovery, it does address underlying cellular dysfunction by stimulating and exercising the cell, thus supporting the cell’s ability to do its job better.
 Adding PEMF sessions utilizing the Pulse X, Pulse X1, or Pulse XL Pro to your general wellness regimen may provide support for your body’s natural ability to heal itself.